 Once the Custom Domain app is activated, your platform is accessible at your custom domain once the app is properly configured and your DNS record is updated according to the DNS record configuration requirements outlined in the section below.
 The order in which you complete these does not matter.

-On the next page, confirm that your custom domain name is correct by flagging the Confirm checkbox, and press Continue to submit your domain name and return to the Settings page.
+On the next page, confirm that your custom domain name is correct by selecting the Confirm checkbox, press Continue to submit your domain name, and return to the Settings page.
 If your custom domain name is incorrect, press Back to make corrections before re-submitting the information.

-Please note that after November 1st, 2021 second-level domains are no longer be supported.
+Please Note: Since November 1st, 2021 second-level domains are no longer be supported.

 Your platform is accessible at your custom domain once your domain’s DNS record is updated according to these DNS record configuration requirements and the Custom Domain application is configured.
 The order in which you complete these steps does not matter.